konveyor/community/contributor-ladder.md

 ## Inactivity
 <!--TODO: project leads to fill in exact details for how you measure inactivity for your project-->
-It is important for contributors to be and stay active to set an example and show committment to the project.
-Inactivity is harmful to the project as it may lead to unexpected delays, contributor attrition, and a lost of trust in the project.
+It is important for contributors to be and stay active to set an example and show commitment to the project.
+Inactivity is harmful to the project as it may lead to unexpected delays, contributor attrition, and loss of trust in the project.

 * Inactivity is measured by:
     * Periods of no contributions for longer than X months